Code-Institute-Submissions/DjPaulP-MS2_Tenerife4Me_AugResub/README.md

 **Returning Visitors**

-1. As a returning visitor, I would like to see up to date pictures and reviews.
+1. As a returning visitor, I would like to see up to date activities, hotels, bars and restaurants etc.
-   * The images in the gallery can be easily updated and up to date reviews added.
+   * New activities and venues can very easily be added or taken away.

 **Frequent Visitors**

-* As weddings are one off events I don't foresee visitors returning.
+* As a frequent visitor I would like to see what are the latest offers.
+    * By signing up to the newsletter you will recieve all the latest offers and also any updates that have been made on the website.

 ### Further Testing

 * The website was tested on Google Chrome with dev tools and also Firefox browsers.
 * I also used the Unicorn Revealer extension to check errors with columns.
 * The website was viewed on a variety of devices such as Desktop, Laptop, iPad & Samsung mobile devices.
-* There was an issue with the cover text on the hero image being in the wrong place, it was relative to the page.
-I changed this to be relative to the hero image and it works perfectly.
+* There was an issue overflow when the screen size was made smaller there was an overflow.
+This was corrected by changing the size of the navbar.
 * All the links on every page were tested on all browsers to ensure they are working properly.
 * My family members were recruited to play on the site and inform me of any changes they felt needed to be made, look for mistakes and check all links worked as they should.